Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF_FV_2/README.md

 }
 ```

-`hexdump` output would look like this:
+`hexdump` output of the resulting Firmware Volume would look like this:
 ```
 $ hexdump /<...>/Build/UefiLessonsPkg/RELEASE_GCC5/FV/SIMPLEVOLUME.Fv -C
 00000000  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|